Annual Basic Charges 2021-22

 In the event that a student account is delinquent, the account may be placed with a collection agency or an attorney for collection.
 All collection costs, including attorney’s fees, will be charged to the student.

-The College does not accept credit cards or post-dated checks for payment of semester charges.
+The College does not accept post-dated checks or credit card payments on campus for semester charges.
 Electronic payments from a U.S. checking or savings account can be made at colby.edu/sfs.
 A fee of $15 is charged for any returned check or electronic payment.

 Late Payment Fees